shaleen-wonder-ent/user-guides/Entra_Tiers_Capabilities.md

 ## 🔍 Identity Protection — Nuances for Federated & Guest Accounts

-Entra ID P2's Identity Protection can evaluate sign-in signals for **any account** in the directory — including guests and federated users — based on observable session data such as IP address, location, and behavioural patterns.

-However, the following limitations apply:
+Entra ID P2's Identity Protection provides risk assessments **primarily for identities whose credentials and sign-ins are directly managed by Entra ID**.
+For federated accounts, initial authentication occurs outside Entra ID (e.g. via SiteMinder), which means risk signals available to Identity Protection are inherently partial.

+Specifically:

 - **Credential-level risk signals** (e.g. leaked password detection) are **only effective for cloud-managed accounts** whose credentials are held by Entra ID.
-Accounts whose passwords are managed by an external IdP (e.g. SiteMinder) are outside the scope of this detection.
+Accounts authenticated via a federated domain in a workforce tenant (e.g. via SiteMinder) are outside the scope of this detection.
+- **Behavioural session signals** (IP address, location anomalies, atypical travel) **can still be evaluated** by Identity Protection for federated users after the SAML assertion is accepted by Entra ID.
-- **Risk-based CA for federated users** can still mitigate some risk (e.g. blocking sign-ins from anomalous IPs or locations), but it is **not a full substitute** for risk controls in the on-prem IdP itself.
+- **Risk-based CA for federated users** can therefore still mitigate some risk (e.g. blocking sign-ins from anomalous IPs or locations), but it is **not a full substitute** for risk controls enforced within the external IdP itself.
-- Stakeholders should understand P2's risk-based CA as a **complementary layer**, not a replacement for security enforcement within the external IdP.
+- Stakeholders should understand P2's risk-based CA as a **complementary layer**, not a replacement for security enforcement within SiteMinder or other external IdPs.

 ---